awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 ```

 **Example service deployment failed event**
 Service deployment failed state events are delivered in the following format\.
-A service deployment failed state event will only be sent for services that have deployment circuit breaker logic enabled\.
+A service deployment failed state event will only be sent for services that have deployment circuit breaker logic turned on\.
 For more information, see [Rolling update](deployment-type-ecs.md)\.

 ```
 {